winwiz1/crisp-react/README.md

 </div>

 ## Project Highlights
+* Code splitting.
+Based on innovative ability to optionally split your React Application into multiple Single Page Applications (SPA).
+For example, one SPA can offer an introductory set of screens for the first-time user or handle login.
+Another SPA could implement the rest of the application, except for Auditing or Reporting that can be catered for by yet another SPA.
+This approach would be beneficial for medium-to-large React applications that can be split into several domains of functionality, development and testing.

+    To achieve better performance it's recommended to split when the size of a production bundle reaches 100 KB.
+In enterprise environment it's recommended to split regardless of bundle size to protect Intellectual Property (by having a Login SPA and making other bundles available for download to authenticated users only) and augment Role Based Access Security (for example, make the Audit bundle available to users who have either Management or Finance role attested in their JWT token) while parallelizing development among several teams.

 * Performance.
 Achieved by webpack tree shaking, script bundle minification and compression (gzip and Brotli).
-Complimented by server-side caching and bundle size containment described below.
+Complimented by server-side caching and bundle size containment.

     | Benchmarking Tool | Result | Throttling  |
     | :--- |:---:| :---:|